The Bogoliubov free energy functional I. Existence of minimizers and phase diagram: Derivation of the functional

 Bogoliubov's $c$-number substitution (\cite{LieSeiYng-05}) is then implemented by choosing $\phi(x)$ to be a constant function equal to $\sqrt{\rho_0}$, where, as mentioned in the introduction, $\rho_0\geq 0$ has the interpretation of being the condensate density.
 Thus

 According to \eqref{1pdm} we define

 Without loss of generality, we assume that our trial states satisfy

 so that $\alpha$ takes real values.
 A convexity argument shows that minimizing quasi-free states have this property and so it can indeed be assumed without loss of generality.
+We also restrict to translation-invariant quasi-free states, which does limit the model and implies that general results about minimization problems like \cite{quasifree} no longer hold.
 A straightforward calculation, using the properties of quasi-free states and translation invariance of the system, then implies that

 The \textit{thermodynamic free energy} (per volume), $\mathcal{F}$, of a state $\omega$ at temperature $T\geq0$ and chemical potential $\mu\in \mathbb{R}$ is defined as

 Taking the informal macroscopic limit $|\Lambda|\rightarrow \infty$ and assuming that $\frac{1}{|\Lambda|}\sum_p \rightarrow (2\pi)^{-3}\int dp$ we obtain the desired variational expression for the Hamiltonian part of the free energy density.